selabhvl/dat250public/appassignments/appassignA.md

 1. A user sets up a poll using the web/mobile application.
 It must be possible for a user to have several polls defined in the system and choose among them (past/present/future polls).
 - The IoT feedback device and the IoT display device is linked to (paired with) the poll.
 A mechanism for pairing the IoT device and the poll must be designed.
 - The user opens the poll - possibly giving a time limit.
 The poll can be accessed by entering a number on a webpage (as in Kahoot) or via a link.
-Some polls may be public and do require a voter account, other polls can be made private and require a voter account and login to provide feedback.
+Some polls may be public and do not require a voter account, other polls can be made private and require a voter account and login to provide feedback.
 - The information configured is to be displayed (time remaining, current votes,...) in real-time on a web page and on the IoT display as feedback to the users.
 - The user closes the poll